Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

 I only became aware of podcasting after listening to Joe Rogan, who has a wealth of interesting guests.

-In my own industry, SEO podcasts are fairly boring to listen to and Gary V is too over the top.
+SEO podcasts are fairly dull to listen to in my industry, and Gary V is too over the top.

 The key to podcast success is to interview interesting guests who share their stories, insights, and experiences to listeners may learn.

-Thereafter you can introduce sponsored slots at the start and end of each show along with mentions of sponsors in your email list and website.
+After that, you can introduce sponsored slots at the start and end of each show, along with mentions of sponsors in your email list and website.

 Online training events